-- 1. Attempt aspiration of the infiltrated DOXORUBICIN solution. - 2.
-Local intermittent application of ice for up to 3 days. - 3.
-Elevation of the affected limb. - 4.
-Close observation of the lesion. - 5.
+- 1. Attempt aspiration of the infiltrated Doxorubicin Hydrochloride for Injection USP solution. - 2.
+Local intermittent application of ice for up to 3 days - 3.
+Elevation of the affected limb - 4.
+Close observation of the lesion - 5.
 Consultation with a plastic surgeon familiar with drug extravasations if local pain persists or skin changes progress after 3 to 4 days.
 If ulceration begins, early wide excision of the involved area should be considered.

-DOXORUBICIN should be slowly administered into the tubing of a freely running intravenous infusion of Sodium Chloride Solution USP (0.9%) or 5% Dextrose Solution USP.
+Doxorubicin Hydrochloride for Injection USP should be slowly administered into the tubing of a freely running intravenous infusion of Sodium Chloride Solution USP (0.9%) or 5% Dextrose Solution USP.
 The tubing should be attached to a Butterfly needle, or other suitable device and inserted preferably into a large vein.
 If possible, avoid veins over joints or in extremities with compromised venous or lymphatic drainage.
 The rate of administration is dependent on the size of the vein and the dosage, however, the dosage should be administered for not less than 3 minutes and not more than 10 minutes to minimize the risk of thrombosis or perivenous extravasation.
 Local erythematous streaking along the vein as well as facial flushing may be indicative of too rapid administration.
 A direct push injection is not recommended due to the risk of extravasation, which may occur even in the presence of adequate blood return upon needle aspiration (see 7 WARNINGS AND PRECAUTIONS).

-Unless specific compatibility data are available, the mixing of DOXORUBICIN solutions with other drugs is not recommended.
+Unless specific compatibility data are available, the mixing of Doxorubicin Hydrochloride for Injection USP solutions with other drugs is not recommended.
 Precipitation occurs with 5-fluorouracil and heparin.